shalevv123/ClusterAllocator/README.md

-Short explanation: An XYSeries is practically an array of two dimentional points ( X, Y coordiantes) where X is time and Y is score.
+**An XYSeries is practically an array of two dimentional points ( X, Y coordiantes) where X is time and Y is score.**